napari/napari/docs/guides/app_model.md

 This is because command id's may currently only be registered once, and associated with a single callback (and napari's internal app already used the `CommandId.LAYER_SPLIT_RGB` id).
 This MAY change in the future if an applciation arises.
 ````

+## Motivation & Future Vision

+While it's certainly possible that there will be cases where this abstraction proves to be a bit more annoying than the previous "procedural" approach, there are a number of motivations for adopting this abstraction.

+1. It gives us an abstraction layer on top of Qt that will make it much easier to explore different application backends (such as a web-based app, etc..)
+1. It's easier to test: `app-model` can take care of making sure that commands, menus, keybindings, and actions are rendered, updated, and triggered correctly, and napari can focus on testing the napari-specific logic.
+1. It's becomes **much** easier to add & remove contributions from plugins if our internal representation of a command, menu, keybinding is similar to the schema that plugins use.
+The previous procedural approach made this marriage much more cumbersome.
+1. **The Dream**: The unification of napari commands and plugin commands into a registry that can execute commands in response to user input provides an excellent base for "recording" a user workflow.
+If all GUI user interactions go through dependency-injected commands, then it becomes much easier to export a script that reproduces a set of interactions.